Sweetzia/bkawaii_creations/README.md

 Databases

 Databases used
 During development on my local machine I worked with the standard sqlite3 database installed with Django.
 On deployment, the SQL database provided by Heroku is a PostgreSQL database.

 Testing

 Manual User testing:
 This was the primary method of testing the application.

+Click [here][6] for my Test Write Up.

 I tested the app manually myself and asked relatives to go to my website and give his feedback.

-(link to view PDF of testing functionality throughout my web application)
+I used [Screenfly][7] to test my website in different resolutions.

 Responsive design

-Lola's Cookbook was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.
+Bkawaii Creations was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2, Pixel2XL, Surface Duo and Galaxy Fold) to ensure compatibility and responsiveness.

-Below are the list of Internet Browsers that were used to test the display of the website:
-1. Google Chrome (Version 77.0)
-2. Mozilla Firefox
-3. Internet Explorer 11
-Manual testing was carried out using the above browsers.
-No bugs or display issues.

-Below are the list of websites I used to test the HTML, CSS, JS and Python code:
-1. W3C HTML Validator This is a HTML online validitor.
-2. W3C CSS Validator This is a CSS online validitor.
-3. CSS Lint CSS Lint is an open source CSS code quality tool I used.
-4. https://extendsclass.com/python-tester.html Python Syntax Checker from extendsclass.com.
-Python checker allows to check your Python code syntax (Python 3), and find Python errors.
+**Deployment**

 Deployment

-Deployment
 The project is stored in a GitHub repository and hosted on Heroku.

-I followed the next steps to deploy Bkawaii Creations on the GitHub pages:
+I followed the next steps to deploy Bkawaii Creations on the [GitHub][8] pages:
 * Log into GitHub.
 * Select Sweetzia/bkawaii_creations in the repository list.
 * Go to Settings